eromatiya/the-glorious-dotfiles/README.md

 ### More AwesomeWM resources

-More contribution of AwesomeWM community
+More contribution from AwesomeWM community

 + You can find a stash of AwesomeWM widgets [here](https://github.com/streetturtle/awesome-wm-widgets).
 + More AwesomeWM setups [here](https://github.com/PapyElGringo/material-awesome) and [here](https://github.com/elenapan/dotfiles).